 This is the equivalent of five eggs.
 Or nearly four cups of cooked quinoa.
-If you want to lose weight, eat the Body Ecology way and limit cravings with protein-filled foods — the easiest way to do this is by adding a Fermented Protein Shake to your meal.
+If you want to lose weight, eat the Body Ecology way and limit cravings with protein-filled foods — the easiest way to do this is by adding an Immune Power Protein Shake to your meal.

-Body Ecology’s tasty new Fermented Protein Shake, available in Chocolate and Coconut, contains 15 grams of easy-to-digest protein per serving!
+Body Ecology’s tasty new Immune Power Protein Shake, available in Chocolate, contains 15 grams of easy-to-digest protein per serving!
 It also boasts a selection of superfoods that help to control blood sugar and increase weight loss — such as medicinal mushrooms and Hebridean sea kelp.